 These are the best molasses crinkle cookies!

-They are soft and chewy and have a warm spiced flavor from brown butter, ginger, and cinnamon, making them completely irresistible.
+These molasses cookies are soft and chewy and have the best warm spiced flavor of brown butter, ginger, and cinnamon.

 After baking, every cookie has a beautiful crinkle top with a snow-like dusting of sugar.
 The white sugar gives them the best crispy outside while still being soft and chewy in the center.